mayankshah1607/Product-Ratings-Prediction/README.md

 Download the dataset from the above link and extract it to the folder.
 Rename it to 'data.json'.
 You can also retreive the trained model parameters from the folder "Model".

+Run "test.py" to run it on desired inputs